 Post interview: follow up with the interviewer based on either the process they provided or an appropriate time frame.
-Typically give a few hours to follow up with an additional email thank you and do not inquire on decision.
-If the interviewer(s) have given you a time frame for a decision to be communicated wait for that.
+Typically give a few hours to follow up with an additional “thank you” email, but do not inquire about a decision at this time.
+If the interviewer(s) have given you a time frame for a decision to be communicated, wait.
 Typically wait a week after to politely follow up on a decision if there was no indication on a decision time-frame.

-A successful interview takes research and review prior to the interview.
+A successful interview takes research and review before the interview.
 The more you prepare for the interview, the more confident you will be, and the better your chances for success.